danielcifuentes54/aws-security-specialty/README.md

 * User Context: Is the IAM principal authorized by the parent AWS account (IAM Policy)
 * Bucket Context: Evaluate the policies of the AWS account that owns the bucket (check for explicit Deny)
 * Object Context: Requester must have permission from the object owner (sing Object ACL)
-  * If you want to own all objects in your bucket and only use Bucket Policy and IAM-Based Plicies to grant access, enable **Bucket Owner Enforced for Object Ownership**
+  * If you want to own all objects in your bucket and only use Bucket Policy and IAM-Based Policies to grant access, enable **Bucket Owner Enforced for Object Ownership**
 * There are bucket operations (s3:ListBucket) and object operations (s3:GetObject)

 ### S3 - Cross Account Access